 For further detail on how the application will be assessed, refer to the How DAs are assessed page.
 There are a number of steps that need to be followed before your application can be determined.

-The majority of applications determined by our Assessment Officers under delegation are done so in less than 40 days.
-More complex applications that require review from the DBU and those that must be referred to the Waverley Local Planning Panel (WLPP) or the Sydney Planning Panel and can take a longer time to assess.
+The majority of applications determined by our Assessment Officers under delegation.
+More complex applications that require review from the DBU and those that must be referred under legislation to the Waverley Local Planning Panel (WLPP) or the Sydney Planning Panel and can take a longer time to assess.

 We notify owners and residents of properties in the vicinity of your proposal so they have an opportunity to provide comment.
 We also notify local Precinct Committees of all applications received within their area.

 Generally, the time allowed for feedback is either 14 or 30 days (depending on the type of DA).
 Our customer service staff will be able to advise you of the length of the notification period.
-You will generally be able to view any comments made about your application you must make a request from Council's Customer Service Centre.
+To view any comments made about your application you must make a request from Council's Customer Service Centre.

 Specific details of our policy on advertising and notification are contained in the Waverley Development Control Plan 2012–Part A3, Advertising and Notification.